jbcarruthers/broomstones_bylaws/broomstones_bylaws.md

 # ARTICLE XIII Amendments

-These By-laws may be amended at any regular or special meeting of the corporation by a two-thirds vote of the members of the corporation with power to vote present at the meeting, in person or by proxy, provided that such amendment, or the substance thereof, is stated in the notice of such meeting.
+These By-laws may be amended at any regular or special meeting of the Corporation by a two-thirds vote of the members of the Corporation with power to vote present at the meeting, in person or by proxy, provided that such amendment, or the substance thereof, is stated in the notice of such meeting.

-# ARTICLE XV Indemnification
+# ARTICLE XIV Indemnification

-This corporation shall defend, indemnify, and hold harmless each of its Directors and Officers from and against all claims, charges and expenses which he or she incurs as a result of any action or lawsuit brought against such Governor or Officer arising out of the latter’s performance of his or her duties in this corporation, unless such claims and expenses were caused by fraud, gross negligence, or willful neglect on the part of the Governor or Officer.
+This Corporation shall defend, indemnify, and hold harmless each of its Directors and Officers from and against all claims, charges and expenses which they incur as a result of any action or lawsuit brought against such Director or Officer arising out of the latter’s performance of their duties in this Corporation, unless such claims and expenses were caused by fraud, gross negligence, or willful neglect on the part of the Director or Officer.